Chocolate Mousse: Simple Dessert Recipes for Children

 – 1/2 teaspoon cardamom powder

-– A handful of chopped nuts (optional)
+– A handful of chopped nuts (optional, for decoration)

 #### Preparation Steps